-Impact has an indirect interest in Block 11B/12B, South Africa.
+Impact, through a 2019 investment in Main Street 1549 (Proprietary) Limited, earned an indirect interest in Block 11B/12B, South Africa.
 In 2020 Africa Energy and Impact announced a consolidation of their indirect interest in the Block 11B/12B exploration right.
 Following completion, Impact holds 36.5% of the Common Shares in Africa Energy.

-Impact, with partners Total and Qatar Petroleum, have plans to spud the Venus-1 deep water exploration well in Block 2913B, offshore Namibia at the end of Q4, 2021.
+Impact, with partner Total, have plans to spud the Venus-1 deep water exploration well in Block 2913B, offshore Namibia by the end of 2021.
 The well will test a laterally extensive basin-floor fan prospect with large resource potential if successful.